gmitirol/empop-use/docs/using_empop.md

 **EMPOP’s Query Engine - SAM 2**

 EMPOP employs SAM 2, an updated and optimized software developed through rigorous testing with carefully curated full mitogenome sequences.
 This software performs unbiased and conservative database queries to support the statistical evaluation of evidence in forensic practice.
-Key improvements over the earlier version of SAM [Röck et al, 2011](https://doi.org/10.1016/j.fsigen.2010.10.006) include:
+Key improvements over the earlier version of SAM [Röck et al., 2011](https://doi.org/10.1016/j.fsigen.2010.10.006) include:

 1. updated alignment/nomenclature conventions for the phylogenetically instable regions 50-70, 310-316, 455-460, 961-966, 8276-8279, 16180-16193, and 16258-16262
-2. *count* and *cost* search modes for neighbours
+2. *count* and *cost* search modes for neighbors
-3. implementation of 28 block indels containing between 2 and 264 base-pairs
+3. implementation of 28 block indels between 2 and 264 base-pairs

 |     No.    |     Insertion position    |     Deletion positions    |     Pattern            |     Length [in bp]    |
 |------------|---------------------------|---------------------------|------------------------|-----------------------|